mjthecoder65/Task-manager-cs50-final-project/README.md

-# Task management
+# Task Management App

-PROJECT OBJECTIVE
-- A task management is a personal application for managing daily tasks.
-I also did this project to practice and gain a deep understanding of concepts that I learned form CS50.
+A simple task management project that I worked on as CS50 final project for managing daily tasks

-FUNCTIONALITIES:
+## FUNCTIONALITIES:
 - Register
 - Login
 - Logout